-The move, however, may have been inevitable organizationally.
-Quenneville has struggled over the past two seasons making things work with players GM Stan Bowman has given him.
-Last season’s dismal finish had some left wondering if Quenneville would be relieved in the offseason.
-Perhaps that writing was on the wall.
+The move may have been inevitable organizationally as Quenneville struggled over the past two seasons making things work with players GM Stan Bowman has given him.
+Last season’s dismal finish had some left wondering if Quenneville would be let go in the offseason.
 But as Colliton took his young group of IceHogs from third place all the way to the AHL Western Conference Finals, both men stayed at their respective posts.

 Then came Quenneville’s 6-2 start followed by a five-game skid.
-That was enough for Chicago to end the Coach Q era that rendered three Stanley Cups and a turnaround of an organization that had virtually been forgotten about among Chicago sports fans.
+That was enough for Chicago to end the Coach Q era that rendered three Stanley Cups and a turnaround of an organization that had virtually been forgotten about in the Windy City.

 Colliton is a rare find.
 If not for a concussion issues, he likely had a few more seasons of pro hockey under his belt when, at 28, he was named coach of Mora IK of the Swedish Hockey League where he posted a 35-4-13 over four seasons.

 He inherited mostly rookies in 2017 when his first year in Rockford began.
 A commonality in the AHL, guys moved on and off the roster all season.
-But the one thing Colliton was able to accomplish was buy-in from players day in and day out, something he said when he was hired was ingrained in him long before he took the job.
+But the one thing Colliton was able to accomplish was buy-in from players day in and day out, something he said was ingrained in him long before he took the job.